b-rodrigues/korppi/docs/reconciliation.md

 ---

-## Bulk Actions

-After reconciliation:

-- **Approve All** - Accept every pending patch
-- **Reject All** - Discard every pending patch
-- **Reset** - Return to state before reconciliation

-⚠️ Use bulk actions carefully!

----

 ## Conflict Resolution

 When the same line changed in both documents:

 1. Korppi detects the conflict
-2. Both versions are shown
+2. All versions are shown
 3. You choose which to keep (or edit manually)

 ---